Brown Berets: Texas

+The Austin Brown Beret chapter was considered a grassroots organization with the intentions of protecting youth and the rights of citizens.
+During its active years it worked closely with other grassroots organization and other local chapters when necessary.
+The chapter ultimately dissolved in 1983.
+Despite this, the legacy it left continued through the efforts of several other organizations such as PODER, CAMILA – Chicanos Against Military Intervention in Latin America, League of United Chicano Artists (LUChA), Youth Advocacy (formally known as CARNALES Inc.), and East Austin Economic Development Corporation.

 Washington

 The Washington Brown Berets formed in Granger, Washington, around 1968.
 The group expanded to Seattle in 1969 as students from the Yakima Valley enrolled in the University of Washington.
 Between 1968 and 1984, the Brown Berets organized youth and college students in Washington.
 Together these chapters formed a La Raza Unida Party in their state.

 The Seattle Brown Berets occupied Beacon Hill School in Seattle.
 This protest led to the founding of El Centro de la Raza, now one of Seattle's most prominent civil rights organizations.
 In 1970, the Seattle chapter supported the United Farm Workers movement with a Harvest for Peace, gathering food, clothing, and money for Christmas baskets for Yakima Valley's Chicano farm workers.
 The group also organized a grape boycott.

 In 1970, the Yakima Brown Berets chapter brought Cesar Chavez to the lower Yakima Valley.
 It also coordinated a five-mile march to the welfare office in Yakima to protest the abuse of the Chicanos by officials.